Mirotice

 Mirotice (Mirotitz) is a town in Písek District in the South Bohemian Region of the Czech Republic.
 It has about 1,200 inhabitants.
+The town is located on the Lomnice River, on the border between the Benešov Uplands and Tábor Uplands.

+Mirotice was founded in the mid-13th century.
 It is known as the birthplace of Mikoláš Aleš, who is one of the most important Czech painters.

 Administrative division

 Mirotice consists of nine municipal parts (in brackets population according to the 2021 census):